A big year marks turning point for David, 11

 The difference a year can make!
 11-year-old David* had a tough start in life, with both parents in custody and little contact with them.Ā He had difficulty regulating his emotions and trusting adults. […]

-His father was taken into custody a few years earlier, and he and his brother had no relationship with him any longer.
-This disruption to their lives caused stress at home, and they had complex emotions to process.
+His father had been taken into custody a few years earlier, and he and his brother no longer had a relationship with him.
+The disruption to their lives had caused lots of stress and complex emotions.

-Elliot’s mother was struggling with managing the boy’s behaviour, with his brother even being moved to a different school to avoid them fighting in the playground and being sent home on the days she could get them there.
+Elliot’s mother was struggling with managing the children’s behaviour, with his brother even being moved to a different school to avoid them fighting in the playground and being sent home.

 Elliot was unsure what to expect in his sessions and told our mentor that he didn’t like talking with teachers.

-To help him settle, his mentor invited him to join some of her sessions with another student who was his friend and was transitioning out of the program and going to high school in 2024.
+To help him settle, his mentor invited him to join some of her sessions with another student who was his friend and was transitioning out of the program and going to high school.

-Together, they played games and shared a bit about themselves, helping to build trust between Elliot and his mentor.
+Together, the three played games and shared a bit about themselves, helping to build trust.

-When 2024 started, his mentor was happy when he arrived ready and willing to give it a go for their first one-on-one session.
+When he started his one-on-one sessions, his mentor was so happy to see Elliot arrive ready and willing to give it a go.
 After only a few sessions, she said she was “blown away by his engagement”.

 “We made a goal that he would attend school every Tuesday for our sessions,” she said.